Code-Institute-Submissions/janebmckenna-MilestoneProject3/testing.md

 [JSHint](jshint.com)

-Didnt return any errors but showed that $ was undefined, I was not concerned as it related to jQuery.
+Didn’t return any errors but showed that $ was undefined, I was not concerned as it related to jQuery.

 [jsfiddle](https://jsfiddle.net/)